mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 where plan_ranked = 2 and plan_id = 4
 ;
 ```

+![churn_after_ttrial](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/70ef05a3-08e6-4a06-9c08-acc902c8ff17)

+*6. What is the number and percentage of customer plans after their initial free trial?*

 ### Answer:

-![churn_after_ttrial](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/70ef05a3-08e6-4a06-9c08-acc902c8ff17)

-6. What is the number and percentage of customer plans after their initial free trial?
 ```sql
 with next_plan as (select customer_id,
 			  plan_id,